Secondary

 Who can take part?

-The community is for secondary heads of department/subject leaders, and is open to heads of department in schools already involved with Maths Hubs and to those who are not yet involved.
+Secondary heads of department/subject leaders in schools already involved with Maths Hubs and to those who are not yet involved.

 What is involved?